-Zithromax (azithromycin), also known as Z-Pak, is an antibiotic used to treat bacterial infections such as bronchitis, pneumonia, and infections of the ears, lungs and other organs.
-First approved by the FDA in 1992 to treat certain respiratory and skin infections, its use has since expanded to include a wide variety of bacterial infections.
-These include sexually transmitted diseases, bacterial inflammations and middle-ear infections in children.
+Zithromax (azithromycin), also known as Z-Pak, is an antibiotic used to treat bacterial infections by inhibiting the growth of bacteria in the body.
+A Z-Pak is typically taken over a five-day course to treat infections such as bronchitis, pneumonia, and infections of the ears, lungs and other organs.
+First approved by the FDA in 1991 to treat certain respiratory and skin infections, its use has since expanded to include a wide variety of bacterial infections.
+These include sexually transmitted diseases, bacterial inflammation and middle-ear infections in children.

 This antibiotic is popular because it treats infections in adults and children.
 But, the drug is not without side effects — including fatal heart-related risks.